DSXiangLi/LSTM_attention/README.md

-# LSTM_attention
+## LSTM_attention

-## Retry pickle part on the new tensor template.

-## why the  tarfile don't work with .gz file.
-Go with gzip
+Theano implementation for LSTM step by step.
+Including following modification on LSTM:

+1. deep LSTM
+2. double linked LSTM
+3. LSTM with ARIMA
+4. LSTM with attention